danielking13/CS4330-final-project/C#Language.md

 ```
 ## Lambda expressions, closures, or functions as types

-C# supprts first class functions, or functions as types.
+C# supports first class functions or functions as types.

 Using anonymous methods:
 ```csharp